philburk/hmsl/docs/tours/shep.md

 * Click higher up.

 When you are done exploring, click the window close box to get back to the HMSL terminal.

+If you want to learn more about Shapes and the Shape Editor then here are the [docs](https://www.softsynth.com/hmsl/docs/original/hman/05-Shapes.pdf).